 Ready, Aim, Fire!

+The best way to hone your skills and improve your shot is to shoot more.
+Pick up your gun and fire away at a local range — practice, practice, practice.
 While the exercises above can prove helpful, everything is second to getting out there and shooting.